-Q&a With Jill Castle: Transitioning to Solids and Finger Foods
+Q&A With Jill Castle: Transitioning to Solids and Finger Foods

-1. Bundoo: Baby-led weaning is still gaining in popularity and does seem to have good data supporting it.
+1. Baby-led weaning is still gaining in popularity and does seem to have good data supporting it.
 What do you recommend for the first solids as the initial approach?

-Answer : Jill Castle: Very little data exists about the nutrient adequacy of BLW, but we do know that at 6 months, all babies have high nutrient needs.
+Answer : Jill Castle: Very little data exists about the nutrient adequacy of baby-led weaning (BLW), but we do know that at 6 months, all babies have high nutrient needs.
 While they get a lot of these nutrients from breast milk or formula, paying attention to them during solid food introduction can pay off in the long run.
 For example, iron-rich foods like beef and dark-meat chicken, and DHA-rich foods such as salmon should be included daily to assure these nutrients are present in adequate amounts, especially if using baby-led weaning.

 2. Do you tell parents to start with baby-led weaning or the traditional spoon method?